-Visit at the right time of year.
+Take a Portugal trip with kids at the right time of year.

 If you want to travel to Portugal with children, and without losing your mind, there are a series of steps you can make to guarantee smooth sailing.
 First of all, you’ll want to choose the right time of year for your trip.
-Spring and autumn are considered the most favorable times to visit Portugal, since the summers are very hot and the winters are cold and rainy.
-If you have older kids, and spring or autumn travel conflicts with their school schedule, prepare for hot weather, and book early to get better deals on flights and accomodations during this peak time.
+Spring and autumn are considered the most favorable times to vacation in Portugal, since the summers are very hot and the winters are cold and rainy.
+If you have older kids, and spring or autumn travel conflicts with their school schedule, prepare for hot weather, and book early to get better deals on flights and accommodations during this peak time.

-Adjust their bedtime before you leave.
+Adjust kids’ bedtime before you leave for Portugal.

 Pick the right mix of coastal, historic, and urban fun.